mcaceresb/stata-gtools/README.md

 In particular we use the [Spooky Hash](http://burtleburtle.net/bob/hash/spooky.html) devised by Bob Jenkins, which is a 128-bit hash in two 64-bit parts.
-This is perfect for our purposes: We sort on this hash using a counting sort, and if the integer key is too large then this becomes unfeasible.
+This is perfect for our purposes: We want to use a counting sort, but if the integer key is too large then this becomes unfeasible.
 We sort the first half 16-bits at a time using a radix sort (multiple passes of a counting sort).
 Sorting on the 64-bit key will be enough for most data (remember it's one hash per _level_, not per observation, and 64 bits is enough until we have levels in the billions).
-However, we check all the elements of the second 64-bit portion of the hash are the same for a given 64-bit entry, and if there is a 64-bit hash collision, so to speak, we sort by the second half of the hash.
+However, we check all the elements of the second 64-bit portion of the hash are the same for a given 64-bit entry, and if there is a 64-bit hash collision, so to speak, we sort by the second half of the hash as well.

 A 128-bit hash collision is _de facto_ impossible, unless someone is actively trying to corrupt your data.
-Remember this is not a general-purpose hash, but merely a way to index the levels implied by a set of variables in a particular dataset (where observations are capped at a few dozen billion anyway), and hence only needs to produce numbers that are unique _for that particular dataset_.
+Remember this is not a general-purpose hash, but merely a way to index the levels implied by a set of variables in a particular dataset (where observations are capped at just over 20 billion anyway), and hence only needs to produce numbers that are unique _for that particular dataset_.

 TODO